36 Engineer Regiment (United Kingdom): History

 In 1955, the regiment moved to Osnabrück where it joined the 11th Engineer Group.
 Following their move, the regiment was renamed as the 36 Corps Engineer Regiment as the group, 11 Engineer Group, was tasked with supporting the 1st Corps.
 In 1956, the regiment saw a deployment to the Middle East with the 2nd (British) Corps during the Suez Invasion.
 Upon returning from the Middle East the regiment moved back to Invicta Park Barracks in Maidstone.
 For one year, December 1958 – December 1959 the regiment deployed to Christmas Island after Operation Grapple.

 In January 1969, the regiment was renamed as 36 Engineer Regiment and by 1974 deployed to Northern Ireland as part of the rebuilding process after the start of Operation Banner.
 In the 1982 Falklands Conflict the regiment sent a detachment assigned to the 5th Infantry Brigade.

 By 1992, the major Options for Change reforms hit the armed forces.
 As a result of these major reforms the 11th Engineer Group was disbanded and the regiment joined the 1st (UK) Armoured Division directly as a close support regiment for the 20th Armoured Brigade.
 In 1994 the regiment deployed on Operation Grapple 4.
 In 1995 the regiment took part in the camp building for the new 24th Airmobile Brigade.
 In 1999 the regiment joined the 5th Airborne Brigade and by 2002 supported the 16th Air Assault Infantry Brigade.

-By the time that the Delivering Security in a Changing World reforms were announced, the regiment was based at Barker Barracks in the Paderborn Area.
+By the time that the Delivering Security in a Changing World reforms were announced, the regiment was based at Invicta Park Barracks in Maidstone, Kent.
 By this time the regiment still had the same role but had the following structure: